michaelrsweet/pdfio/README.md

 ---------------------

-The Visual Studio solution ("pdfio.sln") is provided for Windows developers and generates both a static library and DLL.
+The Visual Studio solution ("pdfio.sln") is provided for Windows developers and generates the PDFIO1 DLL.
 You can also use NuGet to install the `pdfio_native` package.

 Xcode Project